 var frn = pdf.AddTrueTypeFontU("Arial", false, false, true);

-Customizing signature appearance
+Configure signature metadata and appearance

 pdf.SetSignatureText("Signature", frn, 14, GdPictureColor.Red, TextAlignment.TextAlignmentCenter, TextAlignment.TextAlignmentCenter, true);

-Configuring signature security settings
+Configure signature security options

 //pdf.SetSignatureCertificationLevel(PdfSignatureCertificationLevel.NoChanges);